Deployment

 $> sdf worker list

-SDF only support running a single HOST worker for each machine since a single worker can support many dataflow.
+SDF only supports running a single host worker for each machine since a single worker can support many dataflows.
 If you try to create another worker, you will get an error message.

 $ sdf worker create main2